 Here’s a thought experiment: what if you took all the worst parts about healthcare in America – insurance companies and their mountains of paperwork, corporate hospital systems that don’t care about patient satisfaction, and all the middlemen trying to eliminate price transparency – and you threw them all out the window.
 That is DPC in a nutshell.

 By cutting insurance out of the picture, eliminating administrative costs and price gouging, your provider will have more time to stay on top of your health: running preventative tests, diagnosing you when you are sick, and quickly addressing any health concerns or questions you have, no matter how long the visit may take.

 Enjoy a personal relationship with your provider.
-24/7 access via text, email, or phone, as well as same-day or next-day availability!
+Unlimited care via text, email, or phone, as well as same-day or next-day availability!

 DPC cuts out the middleman – insurance providers – and offers instead a flat monthly rate that covers the cost of your care.
 No co-pays or deductibles!

 Save money with wholesale prices on prescriptions and lower negotiated pricing for tests, labs, and scans.

 Functional medicine, preventative care, chronic disease management, minor in office surgical procedures, care coordination, personalized wellness plans, episodic care, medication refills, and labs.
 Visits are unrushed, and typically 30-60 minutes.